mipimipi/crema/docs/automation.md

 ### Installation of the Arch Linux Base System

 For this task, Arch Linux installation scripts can be utilized, such as [Archlinux U Install](https://github.com/helmuthdu/aui), [arch-installer](https://github.com/rstacruz/arch-installer) or [archfi](https://github.com/MatMoul/archfi).
-These kinde of installers typically install a base Arch Linux system only, i.e. no additional software packages and only limited configuration.
+These kind of installers typically install a base Arch Linux system only, i.e. no additional software packages and only limited configuration.

 ### Installation of Additional Software Packages